tleefmann/news/README.md

 # news
-### A simple Python based reporting tool for accessing a PostgreSQL database and creating reports
+### A simple Python based reporting tool for a PostgreSQL database

 #### Prequisites for running the reporting tool for the newsdata database:
 1. You need to have [Python3](https://www.python.org/) installed on your machine.